What is Multisystem Inflammatory Syndrome in Children (MIS-C)?

 California Healthy Places Index (HPI), a tool developed by the Public Health Alliance of Southern California, helps to explore the community conditions that predict life expectancy.
 Applying the HPI to MIS-C cases in California reveals the vast inequities between those living in healthier community conditions (more advantaged groups) compared to those living in less healthy community conditions (less advantaged groups).

-Of the data available, almost 71% of MIS-C cases were in the two lowest advantaged quartiles (scoring lowest on the HPI), and about 43.5% of MIS-C cases were in the least advantaged quartile alone, meaning a large percentage of MIS-C cases were from residents of less advantaged communities.
+Of the data available, about 68% of MIS-C cases were in the two lowest advantaged quartiles (scoring lowest on the HPI), and about 42% of MIS-C cases were in the least advantaged quartile alone, meaning a large percentage of MIS-C cases were from residents of less advantaged communities.

 Reporting MIS-C Cases